me holding a beautiful bunch of red bananas - avocados bananas puerto rico

 avocados, bananas and more in puerto rico

-“You want some avocado with your eggs this morning?”, Holly said, smiling.
+“You want some avocado with your eggs this morning?”, she said, smiling.
 “Yeah, I guess I should have some”, I drearily replied.

-We spent the last few weeks back at our friend’s little finca in the hills of Rincón again and avocados were in season.
-Every morning we would wake up to find a handful of freshly fallen avocados on the ground underneath one of the avocado trees.
-These were the gorgeous green-skinned avocados that we would have eagerly snapped up at the farmer’s market just a few weeks back.
+I spent the last few weeks back at my friend’s little finca in the hills of Rincón again and avocados were in season.
+Every morning I woke up to find a handful of freshly fallen avocados on the ground underneath one of the trees.
+These were the gorgeous green-skinned Puerto Rican avocados I would have eagerly snapped up at the farmer’s market just a few weeks back.

-However, as the days progressed, each additional avocado we encountered was worth less to us than the one before.
+However, as the days progressed, each additional avocado I encountered was worth less to me than the one before.
 It was a real-life lesson of the law of diminishing marginal utility as one can only eat SO much guacamole!
-We valiantly used (and gave away) as many as we could though.
+I valiantly used (and gave away) as many as I could though.

 three beautiful avocados - avocados bananas puerto rico